Skip to main content

 • Passenger capacity — How many riders the option is meant to fit

-• Booking type — Point-to-point or time booking
+• Booking type — Point-to-point, time booking, or metered

 • Default fare — The fare Meter uses behind the scenes to calculate the price